 Two important aspects of the merge:

-- We wait to get both a slow cert and fast cert to compete a view (Upon 8).
+- We wait to get both a slow cert and fast cert to complete a view (Upon 8).

 2-round and 3-round BTF